 - If the UK is deemed adequate by the EU when it comes to data after the transition period ends, the free flow of data between the UK and EU will be able to resume; the fastest the EU has made a data adequacy decision to date is 18 months

 - It is anticipated that the UK will be able to resume its relationship with the EU’s research and innovation programme as a third-country participant when the new programme launches in 2021.

-No deal is not an event, merely the start of a process – and ultimately will continue to create uncertainty beyond October 2019.
+A no deal outcome is not an event, merely the start of a process – and ultimately will continue to create uncertainty beyond 1 January 2021.
 Good contingency planning will help to ensure your business reduces the impact of that uncertainty in the coming months.

 No deal preparations hub